Starting in Windows 10 Version 1607 (Redstone 1), the Driver Install Frameworks (DIFx) tools (

-If you choose to use DIFx anyway, you must use an older WDK which contains the tools and you should be aware of a couple caveats:
+If you choose to use DIFx anyway, you must use an older WDK to get the right tools.
+The following caveats apply:

-- If your driver package specifies only TargetOSVersion values of Windows 8.1 or later, you cannot use DIFxApp due to DIFxApp's dependency on GetVersionEx, an API that changed starting in Windows 8.1.
+Difxappa.dll) due to DIFxApp's dependency on GetVersionEx, an API that changed starting in Windows 8.1.
 TargetOSVersion is specified in the INF Manufacturer Section.
 DIFxApp exposes MSI custom actions such as MsiProcessDrivers, MsiInstallDrivers, and MsiUninstallDrivers.
 If your driver package specifies TargetOSVersion values of Windows 8.1 or later, you cannot use these custom actions in your MSI.

 - Starting in Windows 8.1, applications that link to

 Difxapi.dllmust contain an app manifest targeting the OS version on which the application is intended to run.
 This is due to DIFxAPI's dependency on GetVersionEx, an API that changed starting in Windows 8.1.
 For more on changes to GetVersionEx in Windows 8.1, see Targeting your application for Windows.